Women in Iraq: Women's rights in Iraqi Kurdistan

 Some reported issues related to women in Kurdish society include genital mutilation, honor killings, domestic violence, female infanticide and polygamy.
 Majority of reports have come from Iraq where the Kurdish and Iraqi population have been poorly educated and illiteracy is still a big problem among citizens.
 However, some reported issues have not been taken seriously, because all reported issues are common among the populations with whom they live.

 Some Kurds in small populated areas, especially uneducated Kurds are organized in patrilineal clans, there is patriarchal control of marriage and property, women are generally treated in many ways like property.
-Rural Kurdish women are often not allowed to make their own decisions regarding sexuality or husbands, arranged marriages and in some places child marriages are common.
-Some Kurdish men, especially religious Kurds also practice polygamy.
+Rural Kurdish women are often barred from making their own decisions regarding sexuality or husbands.
+Arranged marriages, and in some places child marriages, are common.
+Some Kurdish men, especially religious Kurds, also practice polygamy.
 However, polygamy has almost disappeared from Kurdish culture, especially in Syria after Rojava made it illegal.
 Some Kurdish women from uneducated, religious and poor families who took their own decisions with marriage or had affairs have become victims of violence, including beatings, honor killings and in extreme cases pouring acid on faces (very rare) (Kurdish Women's Rights Watch 2007).
 Kurds generally see having large families as the ideal.

 Women's rights activists have said that after the elections in 1992, only five of the 105 elected members of parliament were women, and that women's initiatives were even actively opposed by Kurdish male politicians.
 Women's rights activist Tanya Gilly Khailany, who was a member of the Iraqi Parliament between 2006 – 2010, pushed for the legislation of 25 per cent quota for women in Iraqi provincial councils.